 For lovers of nature and remarkable beauty, Norway is the ultimate destination.
-Tucked above Europe, this Scandinavian gem is home to scenery so magical it looks otherworldly.
-Watch the celestial northern lights dance across skies in Tromsø, wander the colourful streets of the Lofoten Islands, lead a fleet of huskies across snowy terrain and warm up with a tipple of akevitt (spirit flavoured with herbs), Norway’s national drink.
+Tucked above Europe, this Scandinavian nation is home to scenery so magical it looks otherworldly.
+Watch the celestial northern lights dance across skies in Tromsø, wander the colourful streets of the Lofoten islands, lead a fleet of huskies across snowy terrain and warm up with a tipple of akevitt (spirit flavoured with herbs) – Norway’s national drink.

 Norway is impossibly beautiful, and with some of the most dramatic scenery on earth, it's a nature lovers paradise.
 But, when is the best time to go?
 When it comes to breathtaking scenery, modern cities, warm and friendly locals, and a mind-boggling Viking-history, Norway ticks all the boxes.
 Blessed with staggering f...Read more

 So you’re off to catch the Northern Lights!
 Here’s what you should take with you Packing is perhaps the least enjoyable part of any vacation.
 Pack too much and you’re left lugging about a heavy suitcase, pack too little and you may be stranded without core essentials and forced to purchase an overpriced item.
 Add in sp...Read more

 Norway is famed for its impressive fjords found in narrow valleys running down to the sea.
 The views from the fjords make this a year-round favourite for visitors Slartibartfast, the designer of planets in the novel the Hitchhikers Guide to the Galaxy, said he most enjoyed designing coastlines and he actually won an aw...Read more